todiane/corri-construction-p3/TESTING.md

 Even though Google Sheets was added after the program was developed there were no other issues and it worked perfectly and integrated easily.

-*** PLEASE NOTE: *** 10 entries have been included in Google Sheets as an example for assessment of my project and to test that portal/Google sheets are connected.
-As this project was shared in Slack and with other people outside of my training environment there may be additional entries not made by me at the time of submission.
-If there are more than 10 entries and any of them use rude or inappropriate first and last names, I can only apologise in advance.

 ## CSS and HTML Validation

 A small amount of CSS and HTML was used when creating the 404 error page.
 Both pages were run through the appropriate W3C validator and no errors were found.